ozekik/awesome-ontology/README.md

 #### Geography

 * [Geographical Entity Ontology](http://www.obofoundry.org/ontology/geo.html) - An ontology of geographical entities implemented in OWL 2 and based on Basic Formal Ontology (BFO).

+#### Humanities

+See:

+* [CLARIAH/awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.

+#### Legal

+See:

+* [Liquid-Legal-Institute/Legal-Ontologies](https://github.com/Liquid-Legal-Institute/Legal-Ontologies) - A list of selected resources, methods, and tools dedicated to legal data schemes and ontologies.

 #### News